 Multisectoral partnerships for greater impact

-The health, social and economic gains made with the WHO roadmaps on NTDs, and the implementation of the commitments of the London Declaration are tangible in families and communities.
+The health, social and economic gains made with the WHO roadmaps on NTDs and the implementation of the commitments of the London Declaration are tangible in families and communities.
 Over a billion people have been treated for an NTD and 42 countries have eliminated at least one NTD.

 For example, visceral leishmaniasis has almost been eliminated in Bangladesh and Nepal.
-Since the launch of the global programme for lymphatic filariasis (LF) in 2000, there has been a 74% decline in the number of people infected6 and a 43% reduction in the global population requiring mass drug administration.
+Since the launch of the global programme for lymphatic filariasis (LF) in 2000, there has been a 74% decline in the number of people infected and a 43% reduction in the global population requiring mass drug administration.
 Togo recently became the first African country to eliminate both human African sleeping sickness and LF as well.

 We have also witnessed new ways to ensure these diseases are no longer ‘neglected’.
 Biopharmaceutical companies have been increasing investment in R&D for NTDs, have been pioneering collaborative approaches to catalyse innovation.

 One such example is WIPO Re:Search, which unites public and private sector assets to boost early stage R&D in neglected diseases by matching resources and royalty-free sharing of intellectual property assets.
 WIPO Re:Search also bolsters research capacity in NTD-endemic countries by providing scientists access to researchers and resources that might not otherwise be available to them.

 Despite these outstanding accomplishments, much remains to be done at global, regional and national levels.
 To maintain momentum and build on these successes, multisectoral partners will renew and reenergise their commitments and actions to control, eliminate and eradicate NTDs in the imminent Kigali Declaration in January 2022.